End-to-End 4D Heart Mesh Recovery Across Full-Stack and Sparse Cardiac MRI: Introduction

-By representing the heart in a shared deformable space, \net{} preserves spatial alignment between structures while adapting to varying sparsity levels.
-This offline/online capability enables comprehensive, patient-specific motion tracking across the entire clinical workflow: not only achieving state-of-the-art accuracy for offline use with full-stack CMR, but also, more importantly, unlocking online use in intra-procedural scenarios where only sparse observations are available.
+\end{itemize} In short, the combination of our feature fusion and training scheme yields a novel unified framework that enables consistent reconstruction and motion inference across a wide spectrum of observational sparsity.
+As a result, \net{} can operate both offline and online, enabling comprehensive, patient-specific motion tracking across the entire clinical workflow.
+We achieve state-of-the-art accuracy for offline use with full-stack CMR, and perhaps more importantly, we unlock online use in intra-procedural scenarios where only sparse observations are available, which cannot be handled using current methods.
+Code will be made public.